Principality of Turov: Reinstatement

 After the death of Bryachislav Vladimir, Monomakh gave the Turov principality to his Vyacheslav who kept it until the middle of the 12th century.
 Around the 1150s Turov belonged to the descendants of Yuri Dolgoruki Andrei and Boris.
 Finally in 1162 the principality was passed by Yuri Dolgoruki back to one of the Izyaslavichi Yury Yaroslavich, grandson of Svyatopolk II of Kiev, who gained full independence from Kievan Rus'.
 However, at the same time the Principality became more and more divided between several sons of the duke Yury.
 A semi-independent Principality of Pinsk was created.
 Along with the Principality of Smolensk, the army of Turau participated in the Battle of the Kalka River in 1223.

 Decline

 In the early 13th century the Principality of Turov became dependent of the Kingdom of Galicia–Volhynia.
 To liberate itself from it, the dukes of Turov cooperated more and more with the Grand Duchy of Lithuania.
 In the early 14th century the Principality non-violently joined the Grand Duchy.
 By that time Hleb Narymunt, the son of Gediminas, was already ruler of Pinsk, while Turov and Haradok were still ruled by Rurikids.
-Later the territory of the Principality became part of Brest Litovsk, Nowogródek, and Minsk Voivodeships.
+Later the territory of the Principality became part of the Brest Litovsk, Nowogródek, and Minsk Voivodeship.